-Drop Box: You can drop off your completed ballot at any county dropbox as soon as you receive it.
-No postage is required at dropboxes.
+Drop Box: You can drop off your completed ballot at any county drop box as soon as you receive it.
+No postage is required.

-Visit any vote center in your county or call your county registrar to request a replacement.
+Visit any vote center in your county or call your county elections official to request a replacement.

 If you live in a county that's not currently participating in the Voter's Choice Act, you will continue to vote either by mail or at a polling place.
-Contact the Secretary of State's toll-free voter hotline at (800)345-8683 for more information.
+Contact the Secretary of State's toll-free Voter Hotline at (800)345-VOTE (8683) for more information.